ESP32-POE-ISO

 • Probably not.
 This is a low-power design.
 The LEDs would not turn on when operating on battery to save power.
 You need other ways to determine if it works or not.
 For example, something over the serial lines or over the Ethernet (with no PoE enabled else it would get powered from there).

-• R41 gets very hot!
+• R41 gets very hot when board is powered from Power-Over-Ethernet!
 What is this component?
 Is it safe?
 Can I remove it?

 We didn't ensure MPS in the first hardware revisions of the board (e.g. had no resistor R41 in place), but this caused availability problems when using some power saving modes - the board consumed less wattage than PoE equipment can detect, which led to PoE equipment shutting the board off.